6.5-Magnitude Earthquake Tremors Were Felt In Dubai And Parts Of The UAE On Sunday

 Mild earthquake tremors were felt in parts of the UAE at 4:10pm on Sunday, November 14.

-The aftershock in the UAE was felt as the result of a 6.5-magnitude earthquake that struck southern Iran, according to the European-Mediterranean Seismological Centre (EMSC).
+According to the European-Mediterranean Seismological Centre (EMSC), the aftershock in the UAE was felt as the result of a 6.5-magnitude earthquake that struck Bandar Abbas in southern Iran.

-Buildings in Downtown, Dubai are currently being evacuated according to residents in the area.
+Buildings in Downtown, Dubai and Al Nahda were being evacuated post the tremors according to residents in the area.
+High-rise tenants felt swaying and their monitors, desks, chairs and other heavy equipment tremble.

 View this post on Instagram